White-plumed antbird: Description

+Distribution and habitat

+The nominate subspecies of the white-plumed antbird is found in the southern Venezuelan states of Bolívar and Amazonas, east through the Guianas, and in Brazil east of the Rio Negro and north of the Amazon to the Atlantic in Amapá state.
+Subspecies P. a. peruvianus is found from extreme western Venezuela south through eastern Colombia, Brazil west of the Rio Negro, and eastern Ecuador into northern and central Peru.
+In Peru it occurs north of the Amazon and Maranon rivers and along the base of the Andes south to the Department of Ayacucho.
+The species inhabits the understorey of terra firme evergreen forest in the lowlands and foothills and also adjacent mature secondary forest.
+It occurs in higher abundance in forests with high canopies, high vegetation complexity, and many plant species.
+In elevation it occurs up to 1350 m in Brazil, to 2250 m on Cerro Duida in Venezuela, and to 1100 m in Colombia and Ecuador.
+They show higher survival in the eastern Amazon rainforest than in the western.

-Each individual occupies a home range exceeding 200 ha in order to ensure that swarms of army ants to follow to food can be found at all times.
-They will avoid open habitats and will not cross rivers.
+Each pair occupies a home range exceeding 200 ha in order to ensure that swarms of army ants to follow to food can be found at all times.
+The species generally shuns open landscapes and will not cross rivers.
 They have, however, been found crossing roads to get from one patch of forest to another.

 Behavior

 White-plumed antbirds are very persistent in holding on to territories and may remain even in case of conflict with other individuals, if enough food sources are available.
 They are generally solitary outside of the breeding season and will tend to follow individual ant swarms through the forest.

 Like other antbirds, they perform anting, which is the process of brushing small insects through their wing and tail feathers.
-It is still unknown whether the main function of this process is to ease irritation during moulting, kill mites, or detoxify distasteful insects.
+It is still unknown whether the main function of this process is to ease irritation during molting, kill mites, or detoxify distasteful insects.

 Diet

-The white-plumed antbird is an insectivore that eats insects, arthropods and at times lizards.
-Like all obligate antbirds, they rely on army ants to flush out these prey from the leaf litter.
+The white-plumed antbird is an insectivore that eats insects, arthropods, and at times lizards.
+It typically forages within 1 m of the ground but will feed up to 1 m above it.
+It seldom joins mixed-species feeding flocks.
+It is an obligate antbird, feeding almost entirely on prey disturbed by army ants swarms.
+As many as 20 individuals have been noted following a swarm.